Child Passenger Safety Week

 It is also recommended that parents thoroughly read the vehicle and car seat instruction manual.

-If your child has been injured in a car crash due to another drivers negligence, you may have legal recourse.
+If your child has been injured in a car crash in Knoxville due to another drivers negligence, you may have legal recourse.
 Contact Greg Coleman Law to explore your legal options.